5.2 Model View Presenter

 view openInWorld

-observe the game model is attached neither to the view nor to the presenter.
+Observe that the game model is attached neither to the view nor to the presenter.

-From the initialization, the game then is started
+From the initialization, the game is then started:

 startGame